 There is a high chance you already heard about some benefits of cycling.
-I decided to take a slightly different approach compared to other articles out there.
-In this article, you will learn what are the scientifically proven and day-to-day benefits of cycling.
+I decided to take a slightly different approach than other articles.
+You will learn about the scientifically proven and day-to-day benefits of cycling.

-During my research, I read more than 20 studies and found evidence for every single cycling benefit.
+During my research, I read more than 20 studies and found evidence for every cycling benefit.

 Weight Loss